Dreaming381/Latios-Framework-Documentation/Level Up Your ECS/Performance Tips/Vectorization.md

 a rare use case where the probability of vectorization happening automatically is a bit higher.

+Actually, I have an interesting story about LLVM vectorization.
+While collaborating with Fribur on TextMeshDOTS, we were looking to optimize the SDF rasterizer.
+I had suggested rewriting the logic so that it was vectorized.
+Fribur started by rewriting the algorithm to be less branchy, and then made a Vector Math vectorized solution.
+This was faster than before.
+However, the scalar reference was even faster.
+Fribur initially thought this was due to some early-outs in the algorithm, but upon closer inspection, Burst was actually completely ignoring the early outs and branches in the reference version, and vectorizing the whole thing.
+The reason it was faster was because it invoked AVX2 vectorization, processing 8 pixels at a time instead of 4.
+I did eventually rewrite the algorithm to fix some rendering artifacts.
+The new solution also uses LLVM vectorization.

 So far, I’ve only broken out the intrinsics in situations where I need to perform multiple vector comparison operations, and then boil that down into a single integer value or boolean.
 There’s not really a good way to express these